 Since the FBI withheld firefighting equipment and rescue crews, we must presume that the FBI had no expectation of Davidian survivors—that is, they knew the Davidians inside the building were already dead and beyond help.
 The accusation that the Davidians started the fire was a pretense to cover the FBI's own crimes.

 "Then, a few minutes before 6 a.m., a trooper warned members of the media camped out about two miles from the compound to 'take cover.
-It's coming down.'" (cached)
+It's coming down.'"
+(Waco Tribune-Herald, April 19, 1993, "Day began with eerie feeling, ended in tragedy", cached)

 Helicopters and fixed-wing aircraft are customarily used to douse forest fires with water.
 Many fire brigades have tanker trucks, particularly in rural areas where fire hydrants are not always available.
 But, despite the FBI commander's prediction that fire would break out during a gas attack, no appropriate equipment was standing by to fight the fire.

-The Dallas Morning News archives does not indicate those statements were published at the time.
+The Dallas Morning News archive does not indicate those statements were published contemporaneously.

 The flaming Mt.
 Carmel Center was as lifeless as a funeral pyre.
 And the objective evidence indicates that it was exactly that: An empty ruin with nothing but corpses of Branch Davidian men, women, and children.